BryceWDesign/OpenCryoCore/README.md

 - Smart city funding offices
 - Humanitarian engineering partnerships
 - Middle Eastern municipal partners
 - University research validation groups

 To get in touch with me:
-📩 Reach out to me on LinkedIn : https://www.linkedin.com/in/brycewdesign/
+📩 Reach out to me on LinkedIn: [https://www.linkedin.com/in/brycewdesign/]
 ---

 > "We don't cool the world by theorizing.
 > We cool the world by building."
 > — Project Borealis